 I prefer to eat a low-carb breakfast.
 What can I look forward to?

 We have quite a few items which are low-carb, Keto or Paleo on the breakfast menu; these include Paleo muesli, as well as cooked items such as bacon, tomatoes, mushrooms and veggies such as spinach and asparagus (when in season).
 We can also cook in butter, olive oil or coconut oil upon request and serve you with a cold platter of ham and sliced cheese.
-Our locally produced Greek style yoghurt is full fat and comes from a local farm, four miles away.
+Our locally produced Greek style yoghurt is full fat and comes from a Dorset farm, four miles away.

 We’d like to come and stay with our kids.
 Do you have a family room?

-We are able to convert Room One – Church View to a family room with sufficient notice; this entails adding in a temporary single bed, at an additional cost of £25.00 per night.
+We are able to convert Room One – Church View to a family room with sufficient notice; this entails adding in an additional single bed, at a cost of £20.00 per night.
 This is suitable and available for a child up to 12 years of age – over that point, we recommend that you book Room Two – Garden View for your child.
 If you and your group would like to have adjacent rooms, please book Rooms Two and Three as they are next door to each other.

 We can also provide a range of family friendly books, DVDs and toys upon request for your children to use during their stay.
 The landing has a safety stair gate, there is also a nightlight and we can provide electric socket covers upon request.